The UEFI GRUB2 Menu System

 Kaspersky AV rescue.iso (extracted)

 The Kaspersky rescue.iso must be extracted to the root of partition 2.
-Then move the \boot folder into the \rescue folder.
-Instructions are in the \rescue\readme.txt on partition 2 (so you get \rescue\boot).
+Then move the \boot folder into the \rescue folder (so you get a \rescue\boot folder).
+Instructions are in the \rescue\readme.txt on partition 2.

-Copy \_ISO\docs\Sample mnu Files\kaspersky_extracted.grub2 to the \_ISO\ANTIVIRUS\grub2 folder - a menu entry for Kaspersky will then appear in the AntiVirus grub2 menu system - if the extracted files are detected.
+Copy \_ISO\docs\Sample mnu Files\kaspersky_extracted.grub2 to the \_ISO\ANTIVIRUS\grub2 folder and rename to custom_menu.grub2 - a menu entry for Kaspersky will then appear in the AntiVirus grub2 menu system - if the extracted files are detected.

 Note that you can UEFI-64 boot to Kaspersky even though there are no EFI boot files inside the ISO (EFI32 should also work).

-Note: If you wish to run Kaspersky AntiVirus with peristent updates you will need to make a larger .imgPTNLBAa23 file as follows:
+Note: If you wish to run Kaspersky AntiVirus with persistent updates you will need to make a larger .imgPTNLBAa23 file as follows:

 1. 'Switch' to the UEFI_GRUB2_PTN2.imgPTNLBAa23 partition using \_ISO\SWITCH_E2B.exe and copy the entire contents to an empty folder 'GRUB2' on your PC's hard drive (don't copy the System Volume Information folder or Recycle Bin folder) .
 Then switch back to the E2B partition using SWITCH_E2B.exe - Restore E2B Partition(s).